Skip to Content

 How do I store homemade Nutella?

 Store it in a jar or other container with a tight fitting lid.
 I like to use canning jars because they look pretty and have reusable lids.
-If you refrigerate chocolate hazelnut paste, let it soften at room temperature before using.
+If you refrigerate chocolate hazelnut paste, let it soften to room temperature before using.
 For very long-term storage homemade Nutella can be frozen.

 How long does homemade Nutella keep?